KAIS Meetings of Like Minds

 teacher-student relations, and classroom and school climate.
 It aims to

-recognize “blind spots”, to analyze taken-for-granted norms, beliefs,
+recognize “blind spots”, to analyze taken-for-granted norms, beliefs, and

 assumptions, and to create spaces for dialogue, respect, and inclusion.